Anti-Serb sentiment: Breakup of Yugoslavia

-According to Vojislav Koštunica and British commentator Mary Dejevky, in the summer of 1995 the French president, Jacques Chirac was criticized because when he commented on the Bosnian War, he reportedly called Serbs "a nation of robbers and terrorists".
-In 2008, the British commentator Neil Clark wrote, "Serbs have been demonised because they have consistently got in the way of the west's hegemonic ambitions in the region."
+According to Vojislav Koštunica and British commentator Mary Dejevky, in the summer of 1995, the French president, Jacques Chirac, created controversy when he commented on the Bosnian War, he reportedly called Serbs "a nation of robbers and terrorists."

 During the war in Croatia, French writer Alain Finkielkraut insinuated that Serbs were inherently evil, comparing Serb actions to the Nazis during World War II.

 During the NATO bombing of Yugoslavia, columnist Thomas Friedman wrote the following in The New York Times on 23 April 1999: "Like it or not, we are at war with the Serbian nation (the Serbs certainly think so), and the stakes have to be very clear: Every week you ravage Kosovo is another decade we will set your country back by pulverizing you.
 You want 1950?
 We can do 1950.
 You want 1389? [referring to the Battle of Kosovo] We can do 1389 too."
 Friedman urged the US to destroy "in Belgrade: every power grid, water pipe, bridge [and] road", annex Albania and Macedonia as "U.S. protectorates", "occupy the Balkans for years," and "[g]ive war a chance."
-Fairness and Accuracy in Reporting (FAIR) labeled Friedman's remarks "war-mongering" and "crude race-hatred and war-crime agitation".
+Fairness and Accuracy in Reporting (FAIR) labeled Friedman's remarks "war-mongering" and "crude race-hatred and war-crime agitation."

+Danon Cadik, Chief Rabbi of Yugoslavia, condemned what he stated to be the "unrestrained anti-Serbian propaganda, raging during all this war, following the Nazi model, but much more efficient means and in a much more sophisticated and more expensive way."

 Outside the Balkans, Noam Chomsky observed that not just the government of Serbia, but also the people, were reviled and threatened.
-He described the jingoism as "a phenomenon I have not seen in my lifetime since the hysteria whipped up about 'the Japs' during World War II".
+He described the jingoism as "a phenomenon I have not seen in my lifetime since the hysteria whipped up about 'the Japs' during World War II."
+Chomsky made such comments while also denying some aspects of the Bosnian genocide.